-Use of your accrued sick or vacation benefits provides pay for you during the LOA until the accrued time is exhausted; however, using accrued time does not extend the period of the leave.
-Employees may use any accrued sick time at the beginning of the employee's own medically driven leave.
+Use of accrued sick or vacation benefits provides pay during the LOA until the accrued time is exhausted; however, using accrued time does not extend the period of the leave.
+Employees are required to use accrued sick time at the beginning of the employee's own medically driven leave.
 After accrued sick time is exhausted, an employee may use accrued vacation time.